jbar2797/jbar2797/README.md

 - 👋 Hi, I’m @jbar2797
 - 👀 I’m interested in Web3 and NFT's
-- 🌱 I’m currently learning basics of git and smart contract setup
+- 🌱 I’m currently learning basics of smart contract setup
 - 💞️ I’m looking to collaborate on NFT's and DApp's
 - 📫 How to reach me: Twitter: https://Twitter.com/xJbarNFT